 .

-Representations
+Representations and Lie Algebras

 Definition.
-Let T : GG be a homomorphism of a group G to some well-known standard group G. The image T(G) is clled a Group Representation of G. In this section we take G to be GL(n), the multiplicative group of non-singular n × n matrices.
+Let T : GG be a homomorphism of a group G to some well-known standard group G. The image T(G) is called a Group Representation of G. In this section we take G to be GL(n), the multiplicative group of non-singular n × n matrices.
 T is faithful if it is 1-1.

 Theorem.
 [13.32] Every finite group has a faithful representation.
 Every finite dimensional Lie group has a locally faithful (?) representation.